forcedotcom/cli/releasenotes/README.md

    (plugin-data PR [#1237](https://github.com/salesforcecli/plugin-data/pull/1237))

+* FIX: We improved the help for `project retrieve start` by adding an example that shows how to use a wildcard to retrieve metadata components associated with a parent component, in this case list views for the Case standard object.
+It's not always obvious how to do this.
+(GitHub issue [#3266](https://github.com/forcedotcom/cli/issues/3266), plugin-deploy-retrieve [#1341](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1341))

 ## 2.86.9 (April 30, 2025) [stable]

 * NEW: When refreshing a sandbox org with the `org refresh sandbox` command, you can now use the new `--source-id` or `--source-sandbox-name` flags to change its original source org to a new org.
 The refreshed sandbox org's metadata is then updated with the new source org's metadata.
 For example, this command refreshes the sandbox named `devSbx2` by changing its original source org to be a sandbox called `devSbx3`: